inkstitch/inkstitch/_pages/en/upcoming.md

 ### Autorun
   * Fix: Keep settings for underpath running stitch tolerance

-### Commands
-  * It's not necessary to use symbols for trim and stop commands, they can also be applied through the params dialog
-  * [Scale Commands](/docs/commands/#scale-command-symbols): scales marker symbols as well (guide line & pattern symbols)

 ### Convert to Satin
   * Fix: Do not fail on mixed element selection